-$$\frac{Q_w}{U_E} = \frac{\rho\circ gf}{16c} \frac{H{sig}^2}{\tau^{sy}} \tag{14}$$ the inner shelf, it may not be effective at driving cross-shelf exchange.
+Though the observed Eulerian wave-driven cross-shelf transport can be substantial over the inner shelf, it may not be effective at driving cross-shelf exchange.
 Net Lagrangian particle transports are due to the sum of the Eulerian flow and the Stokes drift.
-Since the mean Eulerian and Stokes drift profiles are nearly equal in winter, but have opposite directions ( $u \approx -u{st}$ ), the net cross-shelf exchange due to waves is probably small.
-The larger discrepancy between u and $u{st}$ in the summer mean profiles (Fig. 12a) suggests a larger cross-shelf exchange.
+Since the mean Eulerian and Stokes drift profiles are nearly equal in winter but have opposite directions ($u \approx -u{\rm st}$), the net cross-shelf exchange due to waves is probably small.
+The larger discrepancy between u and $u{\rm st}$ in the summer mean profiles (Fig. 12a) suggests a larger cross-shelf exchange.
 The combined influence of wind and wave forcing on Lagrangian transport is discussed by Fewings et al. (2008).